Lawyer in MontréalHousing & Career Guide · 2026

 How long does it take a Lawyer to buy a home in Montréal?

-Based on 2026 market data, a Lawyer earning approximately $130K/year needs around 5 yr 10 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Lawyer earning approximately $130K/year needs around 5 yr 10 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Lawyer spend on rent in Montréal?

-At current market rents, a Lawyer in Montréal spends approximately 18% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Lawyer in Montréal spends approximately 18% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Lawyers to immigrate to?

 Competitive market.
 Immigration law, real estate, and corporate practice are in high demand.
-International law degrees require NCA evaluation.
+International law degrees require jurisdiction-specific assessment.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Lawyers — both the ownership timeline and rent burden are within reasonable range.

-Do Lawyers need a Canadian licence to work in Montréal?
+Do Lawyers need a local licence to work in Montréal?

-NCA (National Committee on Accreditation) assessment required for foreign-trained lawyers.
-Provincial bar admission follows.
+Canada: NCA (National Committee on Accreditation) assessment + provincial bar.
+US: LL.M. often required for foreign lawyers + state bar exam (requirements vary by state).
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers